Symmetric Circuits for Rank Logic: Introduction

 The proof of the circuit characterization of $\FPC$ relies on the \emph{support theorem} proved in~\cite{AndersonD17}.
-This establishes that for any $\PT$-uniform family of circuits using AND, OR, NOT and majority gates there is a constant $k$ such that every gate has a support of size at most $k$.
+This establishes that for any $\PT$-uniform family of circuits using $\AND$, $\OR$, $\NOT$ and majority gates there is a constant $k$ such that every gate has a support of size at most $k$.
 That is to say that we can associate with every gate $g$ in the circuit $C_n$ (the circuit in the family that works on $n$-element structures) a subset $X$ of $[n]$ of size at most $k$ such that any permutation of $[n]$ fixing $X$ pointwise extends to an automorphism of $C_n$ that fixes $g$.
 This theorem is crucial to the translation of the family of circuits into a formula of $\FPC$, which is the difficult (and novel) direction of the equivalence.
 In attempting to do the same with circuits that now use rank-threshold gates we are faced with the difficulty that the proof of the support theorem in~\cite{AndersonD17} relies in an essential way on the fact that the Boolean function computed at each gate is symmetric.
-We are able to overcome this difficulty and prove a support theorem for circuits with rank gates but this requires substantial, novel technical machinery, which we develop in Section~\ref{sec:symm-support}.
+We are able to overcome this difficulty and prove a support theorem for circuits with rank gates but this requires substantial, novel technical machinery.
+This result is not only more general in that it's applicability to circuits with rank gates, but is stronger even if we restrict our attention to circuits with gates that only compute symmetric functions.

 Another crucial ingredient in the proof of Anderson and Dawar is that we can eliminate redundancy in the circuit $C_n$ by making it \emph{rigid}.
 That is, we can ensure that the \emph{only} automorphisms of $C_n$ are those that are induced by permutations of $[n]$.
-Here we face the difficulty that identifying the symmetries and eliminting redundancy in a circuit that involves gates computing $\tau$-invariant functions requires us to solve the isomorphism problem for $\tau$-structures.
+Here we face the difficulty that identifying the symmetries and eliminating redundancy in a circuit that involves gates computing $\tau$-invariant functions requires us to solve the isomorphism problem for $\tau$-structures.
 This is a hard problem (or, at least, one that we do not know how to solve efficiently) even when the $\tau$-structures are $0$-$1$-matrices.
 We overcome this difficulty by placing a further restriction on circuits that we call \emph{transparency}.
 Circuits satisfying this condition have the property that their lack of redundancy is transparent.
-We explore this condition and its consequences in Section~\ref{sec:transparent}, where we also demonstrate that something like this requrement is necessary.
-Natural weakenings of this requirement yield circuits in which deciding symmetry seems hard.